 Los Sabinos is one of Lakeside’s gated communities situated just west of Ajijic.
 For the past 15 years, well-known Lake Chapala developer, Grupo Desherman, has created many prestigious developments; Los Arroyos, Los Olivos, Arroyo Sur, Arroyo Encantado and the Plaza Interlago to name a few.
 Los Sabinos joins this exclusive group.
 Wide interlocking brick streets wind up the mountain side, offering wonderful mountain and lake views.
 Tranquility and privacy reign here beginning with the high street walls that will soon be covered in brilliant bougainvillea, to the walled back gardens of each homeowner.
 The pool and club house are nearly completed and will be the meeting place for cocktail time!

-Situated approx. eight minutes west of Ajijic, along the newly paved & widened Carretera-Chapala highway that runs along the north shore of Lake Chapala, is La Cristina.
+Situated approximately eight minutes west of Ajijic, along the newly paved & widened Carretera-Chapala highway that runs along the north shore of Lake Chapala, is La Cristina.
 Here, you will find an assortment of beautiful homes on large lots, some would even be called estates.
 Mexico’s most famous golfer, Lorena Ochoa, has a home here!
 About halfway to the lake from the Carretera is the small adult community called “Villas La Cristina”.
 Inside the big iron gate (with intercoms to each home for security) you’ll find 6 beautiful homes, painted with bright colors and many with stylish domes and cupolas.
 Birds and the rustling of the wind of the lake (just a couple hundred meters away) are only sounds.

 On the mountainside of the main throughway just west of Ajijic are several elegant neighborhoods and Las Salvias is the one closest to the village.
 Homes wind their way up the side of the mountain and take advantage of the spectacular views of the lake and mountains.
 Mature trees, lush gardens, flowering trees and flowers with wide cobblestone streets and bougainvillea covered walls add an air of stateliness and grace.
 This much sought after neighborhood is experiencing excellent resale activity, renovations as well as new construction with Mexican nationals and gringos.